alexanderjarvis/PXAlertView/README.md

 * Add style that matches iOS 7 exactly
 * Ability to dynamically specify the styling of AlertView: default/dark
-* Ability to add more than two buttons (was not an initial requirement)
 * Allow usage using the same API methods as UIAlertView and delegate.

 ## License